ZhenghaoJi/ZhenghaoJi/README.md

 🌱 I’m currently learning computer vision, deep learning.

-👯 I’m going to have a internship in Megvii Research Lab Shanghai this summer.
+👯 I’m going to have an internship in Megvii Research Lab Shanghai this summer.

 ⚡ Interests in Edge Detection and Semantic tasks.